 - Check whether a class is a subclass of another class.

 - Obtain the class name from a given instance.

 - Use polymorphism to redefine the characteristics of an ancestor class from a derived class.

 Unit 3 (Advanced Concepts)

-In this Unit, students will learn selected advanced techniques of Python programming.
+In this Unit, trainees will learn selected advanced techniques of Python programming.